Lords of the Earth: Development

-The 1st Lords of the Earth Campaign started in 1983.
+Lords of the Earth Campaign 1 started in 1983.
 It focused on nation development versus expansion by conquest.
 Thomas Harlan designed the original rules.
 In 1995, the game was run by postal mail and had mixed-moderation—hand moderated with computer assistance.
-In 2002 there were more than twenty active campaigns run by multiple gamemasters globally.
 By 2002, the game was play-by-email (PBeM).
-It supplemented the base rules with a Renaissance and Industrial addition.
+The same year, there were more than twenty active campaigns run by multiple gamemasters globally.
+The base rules were supplemented with a Renaissance and Industrial addition.
 A subsequent Modern Age rulebook combined all rules editions for the campaign.
 Gamemasters for subsequent campaigns could adjust Harlan's original rule set.
-Leslie Dodd added a diplomacy addendum to Game 42.
+Leslie Dodd added a diplomacy addendum to Campaign 42.
+In 2006 and 2007, Thomas Harlan and Martin Helsdon published the latest versions of the basic rulebook (encompassing 1000 to 2000 CE), a Modern Era supplement (covering the 1400s to 1800s), and a Space Age supplement (mid 20th to mid 21st century).

-Campaign 1 was the oldest of many Lords of the Earth universes.
-In 2002, Martin Helsdon asserted that Campaign 1 (LOTE01) might have been the "longest continuously running PBM" game after more than twenty years of play.
-The 1st Campaign included players from across North America, as well as Australia, France, and the United Kingdom.
+Campaign 1 was the first of many Lords of the Earth settings.
+In 2002, Martin Helsdon asserted that the first campaign (LOTE01) might have been the "longest continuously running PBM" game after over twenty years of play.
+Campaign 1 included players from across North America, as well as Australia, France, and the United Kingdom.

 Gameplay

 Each player represents a nation, with more than fifty players competing in certain campaigns.
-Various nation types are available, depending on the campaign, such as barbarian or seafaring, secret nations, religious groups, and merchant consortia.
+Various nation types are available, depending on the campaign, such as barbarian, seafaring, secret nations, religious groups, and merchant consortia.
 Map regions have varied terrain, religions, wealth and the ability to resist others using diplomacy or warfare.
 Game turn periods begin at five years each and decrease as the game continues.
 The game is open-ended, with no set victory conditions.
 One game takes about 25 years.

 According to Warren Bruhn, campaigns have started in periods from 2000 BCE to 1400 CE.
-The 1st Campaign was set in the mid-1800s, in the "Age of Air and Steam" which was global in scale.
 The game setting comprised 24 Geographic Zones.
 Although the global scale became typical, game settings have included outer space as well.
 As campaigns progress, nations' technology levels increase.
-By 2002, 1st Campaign gameplay had progressed from the year 1000 to 1752 CE.
+By 2002, Campaign 1 gameplay had progressed from the year 1000 to 1752 CE.
+It was set in the "Age of Air and Steam" which was global in scale.
 Global calamities were much more frequent in Campaign 1 relative to other campaigns.

 Gameplay spans combat, economics, intrigue, and social and cultural topics.
-Combat ability progresses with tech levels around Cavalry, Infantry, Warship, and Siege capabilities.
-In the game, players can "found universities, build cities, create trade routes, massacre populations, enforce religious conversions, engage in both overt and covert warfare, forge alliances, break treaties, and sometimes suffer the dread dynastic failure, when their nation implodes".
-Conducting diplomacy and developing public works contributes to success, with the latter returning outsized dividends for new players.
+Combat ability progresses with tech levels around cavalry, infantry, warship, and Siege capabilities.
+According to Martin Helsdon, in the game players can "found universities, build cities, create trade routes, massacre populations, enforce religious conversions, engage in both overt and covert warfare, forge alliances, break treaties, and sometimes suffer the dread dynastic failure, when their nation implodes".
+Engaging in diplomacy and developing public works contributes to success, with the latter returning outsized dividends for new players.
 Player interaction is significant, occurring by phone, email, and online discussions.